 Schoolhouse Rock: Zero the Hero's power seems useless on surface, but at one section he alters any number by the power of 10 through adding (and presumably removing) zeroes.
 He also altered weights by adding zeroes, making it literally heavier.
 He created money by altering the $4 written on a piggy bank to a $4000, and there doesn't appear to be any limit to this.
 So he theoretically could change reality, simply by altering numbers.
 If there was box of "10 guns" he could grow it to a box of "1,000,000 guns" and supply an army.
 This also implies he could reduce anything to zero as well, causing it to vanish!
 He didn't do much in the video besides making some small-time money and making weights heavier, but he is still young yet...
 The video.

 When Barack Obama was asked in an interview what superpower he'd like to have, he picked the ability to speak any language.
-Which is actually a power from the Bible.
+This is a power from the Bible.
 In the New Testament, the 12 apostles of Christ were briefly given the ability to speak in any language, which led them to gain large numbers of followers.
 Have a translator pick between Flying Brick and omnilingual.
-I DARE you.